fudge-py/fudge/docs/javascript.rst

 Fudge For JavaScript
 ====================

-Although `Ersatz <http://github.com/centro/ersatz/tree/master>`_ is a port of `Mocha <http://mocha.rubyforge.org/>`_ to JavaScript and that's pretty much what :ref:`Fudge <fudge-examples>` is, I couldn't get Ersatz to work with one of my libraries because it uses Prototype.
+Although `Ersatz <http://github.com/centro/ersatz/tree/master>`_ is a port of `Mocha <http://mocha.rubyforge.org/>`_ to JavaScript and that's pretty much what :ref:`Fudge <using-fudge>` is, I couldn't get Ersatz to work with one of my libraries because it uses Prototype.
 So I started porting Fudge to JavaScript.
 As of this writing it has only been partially implemented.

 Install
 =======